GabDarkos/SeoulBikeData_Python_Coussin_Darcos/README.md

 We did two types of graphics :
 1. Histograms on one variable to see its distribution.
-2. Graphics between multiple variables to see how they interact with each other (we used mainly the library plotly).
+2. Graphics between multiple variables to see how they interact with each other (we used mainly the library plotly). **To see them you will need to run the Jupyter file**

 You can see every graph in our Jupyter file : Projet_Python_Coussin_Darcos.ipynb